slevithan/oniguruma-parser/README.md

 The following modules are available in addition to the root `'oniguruma-parser'` export:

 - [Parser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md): Includes numerous functions and types for constructing and working with `OnigurumaAst` nodes.
-Also includes the `parse` function that's wrapped by `toOnigurumaAst`.
+Also includes the `parse` function, wrapped by `toOnigurumaAst`.
 - [Traverser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/traverser/README.md): Traverse and transform an `OnigurumaAst`.
 - [Generator module](https://github.com/slevithan/oniguruma-parser/blob/main/src/generator/README.md): Convert an `OnigurumaAst` to pattern and flags strings.
 - [Optimizer module](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md): Minify and improve the performance of Oniguruma regexes.

 ## 🌿 Convert a pattern to an AST

-To parse an Oniguruma regex pattern (with optional flags and compile-time options) and return an AST, call `toOnigurumaAst`, which uses the following type definition:
+To parse an Oniguruma pattern (with optional flags and compile-time options) and return an AST, call `toOnigurumaAst`, which uses the following type definition:

 ```ts
 function toOnigurumaAst(